LavaMoat/LavaMoat/docs/scuttling.md

 ```

 * `enabled` - whether to enable scuttling security feature or not
-* `exceptions` - if `enabled:true`, provide a list of properties to avoid from scuttling (which means, not to remove those from the global object)
+* `exceptions` - if `enabled:true`, provide a list of properties to avoid scuttling (which means, not to remove those from the global object)
 * `scuttler` - optionally, you can provide a string pointing to a reference on the global object, which should refer to a function with which you can hook into the scuttling process at runtime (when `scuttler` is left untouched, LavaMoat runtime won't try using an external scuttler):

 ```javascript